-To be honest, White Sands is kind of…in the middle of nowhere.
+White Sands is kind of…in the middle of nowhere.
 The closest city is Alamogordo, where places to eat and sleep are somewhat limited.
-I personally stayed at Magnuson Hotel and Suites, where I was able to secure a great price using Hotwire.
+I stayed at the Magnuson Hotel and Suites, where I was able to secure a great price using Hotwire.
 The location couldn’t have been more perfect, offering a short 15-minute drive to the entrance of White Sands National Monument.

 What is it exactly?

 White Sands National Monument makes up the largest gypsum dune field in the world.
-Taking up approximately 275 square miles of desert, this area was originally covered by ocean around 250 million years ago.
-Over time, the gypsum began to break down into sand.
-Normally, a river would run through the basin, causing the sand to be carried to the sea.
-Nonetheless, this is not the case for this area as no river runs through the Tularosa basin.
-Therefore, the gypsum sediment was trapped, resulting in these breathtaking sand dunes.
+Taking up approximately 275 square miles of desert, this area was initially covered by the ocean around 250 million years ago.
+Over time, the gypsum began to break down into the sand.
+Typically, a river would run through the basin, causing the sand to be carried to the sea.
+Nonetheless, this is not the case for this area as no river runs through the Tularosa Basin.
+Therefore, the gypsum sediment was trapped, resulting in these breathtaking dunes.

 President Hoover declared the site a national monument in 1933.
 After this, the park that we now know as White Sands opened on April 29, 1934.
 The park has expanded since its opening to accommodate a growing number of visitors.
 It now contains a visitor center, museum, as well as areas to camp and picnic.
 Popular activities include hiking, camping, sledding, and bicycling.